inmanta/inmanta-core/docs/language.rst

     # var6 is a list of values
     var6 = ["fedora", "ubuntu", "rhel"]

+    # a dictionary with string keys and any type of values is also a primitive
+    var7 = { "foo":"bar", "baz": 1}

-    # var7 contains the same value as var2
+    # var8 contains the same value as var2
-    var7 = var2
+    var8 = var2

     # next assignment will not return an error because var1 already contains this value
     var1 = 1